jenpennen/jennycho/src/content/work/pantheon.md

 ## Outcomes

-Since the inception of this project, Develop For Good has recieved over $1 million in funding in support of Pantheon's development through key partnerships with Stanford's StartX and Okta.
-In November of 2023, Develop For Good became the first nonprofit to be accepted to Stanford's startup accelerator StartX, with Pantheon highlighting DFG as a tech nonprofit startup and partnered with Okta For Good to further the development of Pantheon.
-As of October 2024, Pantheon's work is featured on Okta's tech blog community and has officially launched for every team in the Winter 2025 cycle and beyond!
+Since the inception of this project, Develop For Good has recieved **over $1 million in funding in support of Pantheon's development** through key partnerships with Stanford's StartX and Okta.
+In November of 2023, **Develop For Good became the first nonprofit to be accepted to Stanford's startup accelerator StartX**, with Pantheon highlighting DFG as a tech nonprofit startup and partnered with Okta For Good to further the development of Pantheon.
+As of October 2024, **Pantheon's work is featured on Okta's tech blog community and has officially launched for every team in the Winter 2025 cycle and beyond!**

 ## Next Steps